CELPIP Listening Score Chart

 Four moves with the highest score-per-hour return on practice time.

-Always answer.
+- Always answer.
 No penalty for guessing means a blank is strictly worse than a guess, even on a question you didn't follow.

 For part-by-part strategy, note-taking systems, and Canadian vocabulary lists, see our CELPIP Listening tips guide.
-If reading is also on your list, the CELPIP Reading tips guide covers the same ground for the second section of the test day.
+If reading is also on your list, the CELPIP Reading tips guide covers the same ground for the second section of test day.

 Quick Score Check